Timothy C. Hain, MD, Chicago IL. •Page last modified: May 31, 2020

 A common observation in migraine patients is that there is potentiation of one sense by another.
 Potentiation usually means that there is a multiplication effect rather than just addition, but sometimes the word is just used in a loose way to mean that there is a positive interaction.
 For example, " exposing migraineurs to light while measuring pain thresholds within locations innervated by the trigeminal nerve results in more sensitivity to painful stimuli than if the light is absent" (Harriott, 2014).
 Similarly, responses to light are accentuated with thermal pain to the face.

 This suggests that it is not just the sum of sensory input that triggers a "shutdown", but rather in migraine, some senses seem to get into other input channels, one sense can or change the scaling factor between other senses and perception of the other senses.
 This expresses two different concepts -- additive interaction and multiplicative interaction.
+Consistent with the multiplicative theory, King et al (2014) reported in an open source journal that persons with vestibular migraine have increased sensitivity to dual vestibular inputs (i.e. otolith and canal) compared to normal subjects and non-vestibular migraine.
+Of course, as is common with migraine studies, these results are very scattered and given the reliance of the diagnosis of migraine on subjective critiera, one wonders what exactly is being studied.

 In either case, it would seem likely then "not asking for trouble" and avoiding sensory stimuli would be rational for someone who knows a migraine is coming.
 "Toughing it out" might not be the best strategy.
 Shutting down inputs -- avoiding light and loud noise, taking a pain medication, avoiding strong smells -- these would seem more likely to abort an attack.